wuhup/global-week-start/README.md

 ## Why this plugin?
 Why not use Calendar?

-This plugin was created in response to an issue I experienced, described in the following community thread:
+This plugin was created in response to an issue I experienced, that someone lese described in the following community thread:

 - [Calendar plugin settings dissapearing issue](https://forum.obsidian.md/t/calendar-plugin-settings-dissapearing-issue/93187)